yob/lita-gsuite/README.md

 ## Chat commands

-This handler provides no additional chat commands.

-## Periodic Updates

-### Admin Activity

-Every 30 minutes, any admin activities that have occurred to the Google Apps account (new user, delete user, new group, password reset, etc) will be listed.

 ### Administrators

-Each week, users with super or delegated administrative privileges will be listed.
+List users with super or delegated administrative privileges, and their two-factor auth status.

+    lita googleapps list-admins

 ### Empty Groups

-Each week, groups with no members will be listed.
+List groups with no members.

+    lita googleapps empty-groups

 ### Inactive Users

-If the optional max\_weeks\_without\_login config is set to 1 or higher, each week active users that haven't logged in for that many weeks will be listed.
+If the optional max\_weeks\_without\_login config is set to 1 or higher, list active users that haven't logged in for that many weeks.
 This may be helpful for identifying accounts that should be suspended or deleted.

+    lita googleapps suspension-candidates

 ### Suspended Users

-If the optional max\_weeks\_suspended config is set to 1 or higher, each week suspended users that haven't logged in for that many weeks will be listed.
+If the optional max\_weeks\_suspended config is set to 1 or higher, list suspended users that haven't logged in for that many weeks.
 This may be helpful for identifying accounts that have been suspended for a long time and may be candidates for deletion.

+    lita googleapps deletion-candidates

 ### User with No Organisational Unit

-Each week, users not assigned to an Organisational Unit will be listed.
+List users not assigned to an Organisational Unit.

+    lita googleapps no-ou

-### Second Factor Authentication
+### Two Factor Authentication

-Each week, key stats on Second Factor Authentication uptake will be listed.
+Print key stats on Second Factor Authentication uptake.

+    lita googleapps two-factor-stats

+## Periodic Updates

+Once per week, each of the reports listed above will automatically be sent to the channel specified in `config.handlers.googleapps.channel_name`.

+### Admin Activity

+Every 30 minutes, any admin activities that have occurred to the Google Apps account (new user, delete user, new group, password reset, etc) will be listed.

 ## TODO